Eralien/TE-ORB_SLAM2/README.md

 ```
 ./dataset_dir_gen.sh
 ```
 which will generate a `TUM_list.txt` and an empty `prediction_info_full.txt`.
 TUM_list.txt stores the TUM dataset `fr1_xyz` sequence filename we provided in [Sample directory](./Sample/).
 The `prediction_info_full.txt` will store the YOLO prediction information in the next few step.
+In `./bbox_gen.sh`, edit the TUM_DIR environment variable appropriately.
 Then execute:
 ```
 ./bbox_gen.sh
 ```
 Running this bash script requires `expect`.
 If you don't have expect, it can be installed by yum, apt-get, or from source.
 You should notice prediction information printed on terminal and in `prediction_info.txt`.
-Then execaute:
+Then execute:
 ```
 cp ./prediction_info_full.txt ../ORB_SLAM2/data
 cp ./TUM_list.txt ../ORB_SLAM2/data